-c) Incoming Resources
+c) Income

-All incoming funds are included in the statement of financial activities when the charity is entitled to the income and the amount can be quantified with reasonable accuracy.
+All incoming funds are included in the statement of financial activities when the charity is entitled to the income when it is probable that the charity will benefit and the amount can be measured reliably.
 The following specific policies are applied to particular categories of income:

-Voluntary income received by way of grants, donations and gifts is included in full, when unconditionally receivable.
+Donations and legacies received by way of grants, donations and gifts is included in full, when unconditionally receivable.